 The City was unable to balance its budget this year without incorporating future revenues from a general sales tax that was recently approved by voters (Measure T), and the budget was already stripped down to its bare bones with staffing levels and services at all-time lows.
 [Source: May 25, 2017 City Council Meeting; Council Balances 2017/2018 Budget using 30% of Measure T Funds, June 27, 2017, Citizens Journal.]
 The Council was actively involved in the Measure T campaign and the measure was marketed as a supplemental revenue source to improve public safety, youth programs and streets.
-The Council recently acknowledged that they anticipated using it to supplement and enhance services.
+The Council recently acknowledged that they anticipated using the additional sales tax to fund their basic operating budget instead of using it to supplement and enhance services.
 [Source: May 25, 2017 City Council Meeting.]